oroinc/platform/src/Oro/Bundle/ImportExportBundle/Resources/doc/reference/domain-model.md

 Oro\Bundle\ImportExportBundle\Reader\TemplateFixtureReader

 **Description:**
-Reads entities defined as import templates using Doctrine.
+Reads import templates data for iven entity.

 **Configuration Options:**
-* **entityName** - the name or class name of entity to read
+* **entityName** - the name or class name of entity for which fixture loaded

 Processor
 ---------